NikolozMtchedlishvili/fullstack-banking-integration/README.md

 ## Notes
 - Project is work in progress
 - Built as an independent, non-academic project
-- Includes real payment and delivery integrations
+- Demonstrates full-stack API integration
 - All sensitive and personal data has been removed
 - Designed with scalability, usability, and social impact in mind